KyssK00L/LCH/README.md

 copies the answer back to your clipboard.
 Models are loaded on demand using the Just‑in‑Time feature introduced in LM Studio 0.3.6.

-This script currently works only on Windows systems.
+This script was designed for Windows.
+On Linux hotkeys rely on the `keyboard` package, which needs access to `/dev/uinput` and often root privileges.
+Even with these, hotkey support may be unreliable.

 ## What's new